jessopsdev/jessopsdev/README.md

 - 🏠 Currently working on a play-by-post RPG by night.
 - 🚗 Building data-driven solutions in HR Tech space by day.
 - 🕰️ Previously building IAM solutions, Growth, and IoT Platforms.
-- 🌱 Learning deeper about growth, analytics, and product.
+- 🌱 Learning deeper about UX and design.
 - 🏛️ Pushing architecture and process improvements to make work more sustainable.
 - ⛩️ Exploring Japan and figuring out what *that kanji* means.